richardhboyd/learn-rust-on-aws/Lesson-02/projects/project01/README.md

 ## Adding Rust

-Inside the 🗑🔥 directory we have the follwoing files/folders
+Inside the 🗑🔥 directory we have the following files/folders

 ```
 🗑🔥